devetek/golang-webapp-boilerplate/internal/config/README.md

 ## Description

-Contains global initial configuration used by the aplication.
+Contains global initial configuration used by the application.